gridap/GridapPardiso.jl/README.md

    [Intel Pardiso oneAPI MKL direct sparse solver](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html).
 2. GNU C compiler (`gcc`) + GNU `OpenMP` library (`libgomp`).

 In order to find 1., the build system of **GridapPardiso** relies on the `MKLROOT` environment variable.
 This variable must point to the MKL installation directory on your system.
-[Intel MKL]([https://software.intel.com/en-us/mkl](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html) includes the `mklvars.sh` Unix shell script in order to set up appropriately this environment variable.
+[Intel oneAPI MKL](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html) includes the `mklvars.sh` Unix shell script in order to set up appropriately this environment variable.
 Assuming that `/opt/intel/mkl/` is the Intel MKL installation directory on your system, you have to run this script using the following command (most preferably in a script that is executed automatically when a new shell is opened):

 ```
 $ source /opt/intel/mkl/bin/mklvars.sh intel64